kriserickson/aging-coder/src/posts/2014-04-22-sloc-counter.md

 ### (SLOC/LOC) Line of Code Counter ###

+**There is a great site called [utiliti.dev](https://utiliti.dev) that has a much better version of this tool, I would recommend using that instead.**

 I needed a quick way to count the lines of code in a program, skipping empty lines and ignoring commented lines so I could get an estimate of how many lines of code a Library used (I have a current interest in SLOC and complexity).
 I searched online to find such a beast and was surprised that the only online Line of Code Counters I could find didn't